ciwg/workshop-2024-10-01-double-auctions/README.md

 Community Systems Working Group

-2024-09-31
+2024-10-01

 ---

 # What is a Double Auction?

 - **Definition**: A double auction is a market mechanism where multiple buyers and sellers submit bids and asks simultaneously.
-- **Bid**: An offer to buy a specific quantity of an asset at a given price in a given currency
+- **Bid**: An offer to buy a specific quantity of an asset at a given price in a given currency.
-- **Ask**: An offer to sell a specific quantity of an asset at a given price in a given currency
+- **Ask**: An offer to sell a specific quantity of an asset at a given price in a given currency.
 - **Objective**: To discover the equilibrium price at which the quantity of goods demanded equals the quantity supplied.

 ---